Royal Challengers Bengaluru: 2016–2019: Runners-up and bottom-table finishes

-Virat Kohli was the leading run-scorer of the 2016 season with 973 runs, the highest ever in IPL history.

 Amid financial scandals involving owner and chairman Vijay Mallya, Amrit Thomas became the chairman of the Royal Challengers.
 In the 2016 season, RCB introduced different jerseys for home and away matches.
 During the player auction, they acquired Shane Watson, Kane Richardson, Stuart Binny, Travis Head, and Samuel Badree, among others.
 Additionally, KL Rahul and Parvez Rasool joined RCB from Sunrisers Hyderabad.
 RCB won their first match of the season against Sunrisers, with AB de Villiers and Virat Kohli scoring 82 and 75 runs, respectively.
 However, they struggled in the next six matches, securing only one win against Rising Pune Supergiant, which made it challenging to qualify for the playoffs.
 However, RCB qualified for the playoffs, losing only one match in their next seven games.
 They set a record by defeating the Gujarat Lions with a winning margin of 144 runs, the highest in IPL history.
 (Note: The Mumbai Indians broke this record in the following season against the Delhi Daredevils.)
 RCB finished the group stage in second place on the points table with 16 points.
 In the playoffs, they faced Gujarat Lions in Qualifier 1 at their home ground, M. Chinnaswamy Stadium, and won by 4 wickets, advancing to their third final in nine seasons.
 In the final against Sunrisers Hyderabad in Bangalore, RCB lost by 8 runs, ending the season as runners-up for the third time in IPL history.
 Yuzvendra Chahal and Shane Watson were the second and third highest wicket-takers of the tournament, while Virat Kohli won the Orange Cap for scoring the most runs in the tournament, amassing 973 runs – the highest ever in IPL history.